 Once the application deadline expires and the waitlist is closed, Spartanburg Housing will conduct a lottery to randomly assign a lottery number to all pre-applications in the preliminary applicant pool.
 The pre-applications will then be placed on the HCV waitlist in sequential order based on the assigned lottery number, and then sorted by preference(s) to determine the position on the waitlist.
 Spartanburg Housing will determine the total number of families to be placed on the wait list.
 The total number of families on the waitlist should not exceed a reasonable estimated wait time to be selected from the waitlist.
 Applicants selected for placement on the waitlist will be notified.
-Those applications not selected for the waitlist will received a notice and must reapply when the waiting list reopens.
+Those applications not selected for the waitlist will receive a notice and must reapply when the waiting list reopens.
+Spartanburg Housing accepts applications from families who are currently beingdisplaced by government action.